 There are several factors, besides the inventory itself, to consider as you select a racking system.

 Many racking options rely on the square footage of the building.
-The greater the available area, the more shelving you can install to increase storage capacity.
-The trade-off is that more units decrease the space open for aisleways, equipment movement, and employees.
+The greater the available area, the more rack you can install to increase storage capacity.
+The trade-off with more available space is that increased racks decrease the space open for aisleways, equipment movement, and employees.

 The good news is, one racking option can increase your available storage by up to 75% over traditional selective rack systems or floor stacking options.

 Drive-in and drive-through racks are exceptionally well suited for warehouses that handle large amounts of palletized inventory across a limited number of SKUs.
-And they are the preferred choice for refrigerated and frozen storage since their effective cubing lowers utility costs.
+These rack systems are the preferred choice for refrigerated and frozen storage since their effective cubing lowers utility costs.

 - The bolt-together assembly makes the installation process (and any adjustments or maintenance) fast and straightforward.